Jonathan Boelkins is a writer, architect, and teacher who creates and celebrates award-winning architecture in a wide variety of roles.

 Currently, Jonathan is the Exhibition Architect and Project Coordinator for the US Pavilion at the 19th Architecture Biennale, which has been featured in the New York Times, the Financial Times, and Wallpaper.
 He has also designed a series of exhibitions for ‘A South Forty: Contemporary Architecture and Design in the American South’ with multiple installations in Italy and the United States, most recently at the National Building Museum in Washington, D.C.

-A versatile and experienced teacher, Jonathan taught advanced design studios, professional practice, and courses in construction detailing and digital tools at the University of Arkansas Fay Jones School of Architecture and Design and at the University of Louisiana Lafayette from 2015-2025.
-He received his Master’s Degree in Advanced Architectural Design as a Danforth Scholar at Washington University in St. Louis (2015) and holds a Bachelor’s degree in Architecture from the University of Arkansas (2004) and in Business Administration from Geneva College (1996).
+He received his Master’s Degree in Advanced Architectural Design as a Danforth Scholar at Washington University in St. Louis (2015) and earned Bachelor’s degrees in Architecture from the University of Arkansas (2004) and in Business Administration from Geneva College (1996).